-5.20 Where it is proposed to procure a Relevant Contract on terms which will provide for renewal on a "rolling" basis, the Responsible Officer must make a reasonable estimate of the term of the contract in order to estimate the Total Value.
+- 9.29 Where it is proposed to procure a Relevant Contract on terms which will provide for renewal on a "rolling" basis, the Responsible Officer must make a reasonable estimate of the term of the Relevant Contract in order to estimate the Total Value so as to ensure compliance with these CPRs and to obtain a decision to proceed to Procure and enter into the written agreement. - 9.30 If during the term of the Relevant Contract it appears that the estimated Total Value, or the value at which the decion to award was made, may be exceeded by anticipated further renewals the officer responsible for managing the contract must refer the matter to the Assistant Director Commissioning and Procurement who must review the position in consultation with the Chief Legal & Monitoring Officer so as to ensure compliance with these CPRs

-5.21 If during the term of the contract it appears that the estimated Total Value may be exceeded by anticipated further renewals of the contract, the officer responsible for managing the contract must refer the matter to the Assistant Director Commissioning and Procurement who must review the position in consultation with the Chief Legal & Monitoring Officer.
+10 EXEMPTIONS FROM THESE CPRs

-Exemptions from these CPRs
+- 10.1 The Assistant Director Commissioning and Procurement is authorised to approve Exemptions from the CPRs, following consultation with the Chief Legal & Monitoring Officer. - 10.2 The Assistant Director Commissioning and Procurement may not approve a request for an Exemption that would result in a breach of the Procurement Legislation in respect of a Relevant Contract to which these CPRs apply. - 10.3 The Exemption must be approved before any alternative procedure not wholly in accordance with these CPRs is followed. - 10.4 The request for Exemption must state from which of the requirements of the CPRs Exemption is requested and give reasons for the request. - 10.5 Examples of circumstances in which it may be appropriate to request an Exemption include but are not limited to: - 10.5.1 Supplies of goods where the Council's best interests will be served by purchase through auction and the Director has agreed an upper limit for bids.

-- 5.22 The Assistant Director Commissioning and Procurement is authorised to approve Exemptions from the CPRs, following consultation with the Chief Legal & Monitoring Officer. - 5.23 The Assistant Director Commissioning and Procurement may not approve a request for an Exemption that would result in a breach of the Regulations in respect of a contract to which the Regulations apply. - 5.24 The Exemption must be approved before any alternative procedure not wholly in accordance with these CPRs is followed. - 5.25 The request for Exemption must state from which of the requirements of the CPRs Exemption is requested and give reasons for the request. - 5.26 Examples of circumstances in which it may be appropriate to request an Exemption include but are not limited to: - 5.26.1 Supplies of goods where the Council's best interests will be served by purchase through auction and the Corporate Director has agreed an upper limit for bids. - 5.26.2 There is only one contractor in the market relevant to the Supplies, Services or Works who is suitable to provide the Supplies, Services or Works required. - 5.26.3 The Council's need for the Supplies, Services or Works is so urgent that compliance with these Rules would in the judgement of the Corporate Director prejudice the Council's interests.
-(Rule 2.15 automatically dis-applies these CPRs in circumstances of extreme emergency such as an immediate danger to life or property). - 5.27 The Chief Legal & Monitoring Officer will keep a record of all Exemptions approved.
+- 10.5.2 There is only one contractor in the market relevant to the Supplies, Services or Works who is suitable to provide the Supplies, Services or Works required. - 10.5.3 The Council's need for the Supplies, Services or Works is so urgent that compliance with these Rules would in the judgement of the Director prejudice the Council's interests.
+For example, extreme emergency would include an immediate danger to life or property. - 10.6 Given the specialist nature of the roles and the market, these CPRs provide an exemption, in relation to the appointment of Independent Investment Advisers and Shareholder Advisers to the Pension Fund (where the Relevant Contract value is below the Procurement Threshold) from the requirement set out at section 11 (below). - 10.7 The Assistant Director Commissioning and Procurement will keep a record of all Exemptions approved.